stardarr/stardarr/README.md

 # Stardarr

-A Dockerized Homelab Starter kit for you to modify and extend.
+A Dockerized Homelab starter kit for you to modify and extend.

 Most services were developed by [linuxserver.io](https://www.linuxserver.io/) and documentation can be found at [docs.linuxserver.io](https://docs.linuxserver.io/)